NBS5000/portfolio_2/README.md

-## Quiz Time - Steve Barry
+## Portfolio - Steve Barry

 ## <span style="color:green"> The Task</span>

-The task was to create a solution that asks the users questions, records their score and lists a set of hgh scores, with a timer that ends the quiz when it runs out.
+The task was to update our portfolio from Week 2 to include our group project, more recent examples, and a refreshed look, together with updated resume/LinkedIn/Github.

 ### ⭐ ⭐ S.T.A.R. ⭐ ⭐